poolestar/lock-in-amplifier/README.md

 ### License

 Refer to the attached license.
-For now, since this is not yet ready for realease but being used to keep a contolled copy of the changes, the license is under my name.
+For now, since this is not ready for realease but being used to keep a contolled copy of the changes, the license is under my name.